salimgbelim/codingKatas/README.md

 The smallest twenty-five prime numbers (all the prime numbers under 100) are:

 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, 97

+# Kata 5 :

+## Word Counter Kata

+A method that, given a delimited string, returns a collection of all of the unique words in it and the count of how many times they occurred.
+Start off with a space between words, but later other delimiters wil be added.

+Example input:

+"boom,bang,boom"
+Which would produce the following result:

+boom, 2
+bang, 1